 - Only comes with two probes

-Buyers' Guide for Bluetooth Smoker Thermometers
+Buyers’ Guide for the Best Bluetooth Meat Thermometers

 Wi-Fi Vs. Bluetooth Thermometers